gsangiolo/GU-ANLY-580-FALL-2021/labs/lab-11/lab-11.md

 It did a really great job transcribing my voice!
 I speak fairly quietly and blur my words together, so I was surprised to see how well it caught a lot of the syllables.
 I can see some errors where words blended together or "schwa"s were interpreted with the wrong vowel, but overall it's great!

+Note: this may have actually failed to write the transcription...I got a CPU out of memory error, but I initially figured it had worked anyways because there was the audio transcription file...I will try again, but my computer may not be cut out for this.

 2. Why is the character level error rate lower than at the word level?

 I think that has to do with things like accents, mumbley speech, and some uncertainty when interpreting "schwa" sounds (things like "eh" or "uh").
 For example, when I said "to test", it was transcribed as one word "totest".